marcverhagen/cs217b/assignments/a1/README.md

 If you want you can use the stylesheet in [main.css](main.css), which was adapted from the styles that spaCy uses for its displaCy visualization.

+For the new assignment you should also present the results of the dependency parse.

 ### Streamlit

-Create a small Streamlit application that you can access at [http://localhost:8501/](http://localhost:8501/).
-It should show the result of spaCy processing in any way you see fit, but you should use at least two ways of visualizing the result, for example, you could show a simple table of all named entities and a bar chart of word frequencies.
+The sample code implements a small Streamlit application that you can access at [http://localhost:8501/](http://localhost:8501/).
+It shows the result of spaCy NER in a table and a bar chart of word frequencies.

+You need to add some code that shows the result of the dependency parser in a table and some other form.

 The main goal here is to play around with Streamlit a bit.